salvoravida/redux-first-history/README.md

 You can mix redux, redux-saga, react-router & @reach/router without any synchronization issue! <br>
 Why?
-Because there is no synchronization!
+Because there is no synchronization at all!
 There is only one history: reduxHistory!
 * one way data-flow
-* one source of truth
+* one unique source of truth
 * no more location issue!

 <p align="center">